R21/Matrix-M in African Children Against Clinical Malaria

 Detailed Description

-This will be a double-blind, individually randomised trial, with 2:1 randomisation with the R21/Matrix-M malaria vaccine or a control rabies vaccine (Abhayrab).
+This will be a double-blind, individually randomised trial.
+In the first phase of the trial, participants were randomised 2:1 to receive R21/Matrix-M malaria vaccine or a control rabies vaccine (Abhayrab).
 The study groups are as follows:

 In each group, a booster (4th) dose of the same vaccine will be administered 12 months after the third dose.
 At certain trial sites, participants in the malaria vaccine group may be further randomised 1:1 to receive a single-vial: two-vial formulation of R21/Matrix-M.